PAL provides hope, through education and support, to parents of addicted loved ones.

 What Does PAL Do?

-1. An educational component that offers tools for parents to use when to trying to save a son or daughter from addiction, including ways to help them in a healthy way rather than enable their addiction.
+1. An educational component that offers tools for participants to use such as ways to help rather than enable.

-2. A support component, a time for parents to interact, sharing what has worked – and not worked – for them in their community.
+2. A support component where participants interact, sharing what has worked – and has not worked – for them in their community.